choace0427/sellscale-backend/README.md

     export HUGGING_FACE_KEY='<YOUR_KEY_HERE>'
     ```

-8. Create a `.envtesting` file and paste the following example.
+8. Create a `.testing.env` file and paste the following example.
 Ensure that the `DATABASE_URL` points to your `testing` db.

     ```
     export FLASK_APP=app.py